Seal of Manila

-The Seal of Manila is composed of the city's modern coat-of-arms, with colors mirroring those of the Philippine National Flag.
+The Seal of Manila (Sagisag ng Maynila) is composed of the city's modern coat-of-arms, with colors mirroring those of the Philippine National Flag.
 It is a modified form of the city's historical arms bestowed in the 16th century.

 The arms of the seal consist of a pre-Hispanic shield, horizontally divided into red and blue fields.
 The top, red half depicts the city's nickname, "Pearl of the Orient", while the lower, blue half is charged with a sea-lion surmounting the waves of the River Pasig and Manila Bay.
 The sea-lion originally represented the islands' former colonial status as an ultramar (overseas) possession of Spain, and is ultimately derived from the arms of the Kingdom of León.

 A white roundel surrounds the arms containing the words Lungsod ng Maynila and Pilipinas (Filipino, "City of Manila"; "Philippines") in Helvetica font (said font officially in use since 2019) and six yellow stars representing the city's six congressional districts.